 Uses of ALLER

-ALLER is a highly irregular verb, so it doesn’t follow a particular pattern when you conjugate it.
+The verb aller is highly irregular, so it doesn’t follow a particular pattern when you conjugate it.
 It doesn’t even always start with an ‘A’ so you might not recognise some of the different tense forms of the verb straightaway.
 It is one of only a few verbs with a future tense stem that does not come from its infinitive form

 ALLER is used in three different ways.